lanleft/CTF_Writeups/4_BKSEC/Amazing/README.md

 Description:

-*Do you like large integer?
+*Do you like large integers?
 Do you like crypto?
 I love all of them.*

 [file](files/chall)